Classes

 Traits

 In addition to class inheritance, Ghost supports traits.
 Traits are like classes, but they can't be instantiated.
-Instead, they're used to share methods and properties between classes.
+Instead, they're used to share methods and fields between classes.

 trait Brewable {